jcgneto/CV/README.md

 # Research areas of interest

-Ecology of Foodborne pathogens.
+Ecology of Foodborne pathogens with applications for Food Safety.
-Systems microbiology and Gut microbial ecology.
-Ecological interactions between the gut microbiota and Foodborne pathogens.

 # Publications